aakarshp2006/Wired-Differently_MineGuard_project_SIH/submission/PRESENTATION.md

 The presentation refers to the idea as **"SmartFog"** in places — this is the same project as **MineGuard**, the name used throughout this repository's code and documentation.

-## Editable version

-An editable `.pptx` version can be added here as well if needed for judges who prefer to open it directly in PowerPoint, rather than the PDF.